 Recklessness: It goes further than negligence and gross negligence.
 It has a greater degree of fault than negligence and gross negligence, but a lesser degree than intentional wrongdoing.
-In the context of medical malpractice, a provider is reckless if they could foresee the possibility of harm from their actions and consciously took the risk to act anyway.
+In the context of medical malpractice, providers are reckless if they can foresee the possibility of harm from their actions and consciously take the risk to act anyway.

 Criminal negligence: This is gross negligence that is so extreme that for public policy reasons it is punishable as a crime.